|Len Cantello testimonial match with an All-Black team|

 This is my 23 member all-time England team for Black players.
 I have selected an all-time team for England: here.

-Williams made 125 league appearance for Manchester City in 1980's.
+Alex Williams made 125 league appearance for Manchester City in 1980's.
 He helped City to win promotion out of the Second Division in 1984–85.
 He made the PFA Team of the Year for Division 2 in 1984-1985.
 He also played for Port Vale.
 However, he was forced into early retirement in September 1987 due to a recurring back injury.

-Born in Ghana, Wharton moved to England in 1882 at age 19, to train as a Methodist missionary, but instead he ended up playing football. was the first Black player to turn professional in England's history.
+Born in Ghana, Arthur Wharton moved to England in 1882 at age 19, to train as a Methodist missionary, but instead he ended up playing football.
+He was the first Black player to turn professional in England's history.
 He became a professional player in 1889 when he signed with Rotherham Town.
 He was a part of the Preston North End team that was known as the "Invincibles".

 RB: Viv Anderson

-Paul parker was best remembered for his stint with Manchester United from 1991 to 1996.
+Paul Parker was best remembered for his stint with Manchester United from 1991 to 1996.
 He also played for Queens Park Rangers, Fulham, Derby County, Sheffield United, Chelsea and Farnborough Town.
 He earned 19 caps for England.
 He was the starting rightback for England at the World Cup Finals in 1990 as England had the best ever finish since 1966.

 CB: Des Walker